Skip to main content

 • Liquid Foundation Models — non-transformer architecture optimized for edge.

-• Cloud providers — OpenAI, Anthropic, xAI, OpenRouter, Venice, Ollama, LM Studio.
+• Cloud providers — OpenAI, Anthropic, Gemini, xAI, DeepSeek, MiniMax, Venice, AtlasCloud, Azure OpenAI, OpenRouter, Ollama, and more — plus the hosted Osaurus Router.
 API keys in macOS Keychain.
+Remote Providers →

 Memory and agent context persist across all of them — switching from local Gemma to Claude 4 doesn't lose what your agent has learned about you.